meediake/lr-demo-provisioning/README.md

 Running composite environment offline
 =====================================
 To run composite environment offline, you need to install bases boxes built for composite environment.
-They were built running Vagrant offline and they do not have LR agents installed.
+They were built running Vagrant online and they do not have LR agents installed.

 1. Add compositecluster box to your Vagrant: vagrant box add cluster https://dl.dropboxusercontent.com/u/101633095/lr-demo-boxes/compositecluster.box